zubinchopra/portaldocs/portal-sdk/generated/top-extensions-localization-globalization.md

 ```

-<a name="localization-localizing-your-extension"></a>
-### Localizing your extension

-Learn how to expose your extension to multiple languages and cultures

-<a name="localization-localizing-build"></a>
-### Localizing build

-Portal Azure localization uses .NET localization as it's foundation.
-Please ensure that your build has .NET localization correctly setup.

-<a name="localization-localizing-build-references"></a>
-#### References
-<a href="https://msdn.microsoft.com/en-us/library/h6270d0z(v=vs.110).aspx">Globalizing and Localizing .NET Framework Applications</a>

-<a href="https://microsoft.sharepoint.com/teams/WAG/EngSys/Implement/OneBranch/Localization.aspx?a=1">Azure Engineering - Localization in Corext based on Mlp and LBA</a>

-<a name="localization-localizing-build-localizing-strings"></a>
+<a name="localization-and-globalization-overview-language-and-locale-parameters-localizing-strings"></a>
 #### Localizing strings

-To get ready for a localized version of the API, the samples demonstrate building an extension which is localizable.
+There is an Azure sample that demonstrates building a localizable extension which is localizable.

 All strings are placed inside of a standard [.NET RESX file](http://msdn.microsoft.com/en-us/library/ekyft91f.aspx), which can be found at `ClientResources.resx`.
 This file contains all localizable strings in the extension.
 You can also add multiple resx files if desired.
 In the csproj file, the resx is configured with a few additional properties: